 Transforming Global Inventory Management for Marine Corps Secondary Repairables

-Aminad Consulting helped optimize supply chain management for Secondary Repairables (SECREP), major weapon system sub-assemblies that include 65,000 parts, totaling nearly $800M in value.
-Aminad helped optimize processes, implement a new organizational structure, improve workforce development practices and adjust inventory ownership for SECREPs.
+Aminad partnered with the U.S. Marine Corps to reimagine the Secondary Repairables (SECREP) supply chain, improving how critical weapon-system subassemblies valued at nearly $800M are managed, repaired, and delivered across the enterprise.
+The goal of the effort was to strengthen readiness, improve supply availability, and lower the cost of carrying and managing inventory.
 Improving the SECREP supply chain directly affects Marine Corps readiness, with an estimated jump from a 40% to an 85% SECREP fill rate resulting in greater weapon system uptime.
 In addition, centralizing inventory ownership reduces enterprise-wide safety stock and can reduce SECREP storage and sustainment costs by ~$6M annually.

 Figure 1.—A graphical representation of the SECREP supply chain